About

 Software – there is a lot of different editing software available and occasionally we provide presentations on the most common software used to help members with their post editing.

-We endeavour to get highly experienced judges to review and provide feedback on our key competitions during the year: April, June.
+Guest Judges – We endeavour to get highly experienced judges to review and provide feedback on our key competitions during the year: April, June.
 August, October and our End Of Year competition in December (often a panel of three judges)

-Workshops Held at various times during the yearThese can be half or full day workshops dependant on the topic.
+Workshops Held at various times during the year – These can be half or full day workshops dependant on the topic.
 The location is often at the club house but this will vary if there topics require alternatives.
+There is usually a small charge to attend these sessions (generally $10-20 approx) to cover additional room hire, equipment, models, handouts, etc.

 So if you love photography, and would like to join in on the fun, whether you are a complete novice or a fully fledged professional, we would love to hear from you.
-Interested in Membership?
+Interested in a Membership?
 Go to the membership page for all the details

 search previous next tag category expand menu location phone mail time cart zoom edit close